Projects per year

 Research Excellence Framework contribution: Susan is a member of the University’s Design Research Group and contributes to the Design Unit of Assessment in the most recent iteration of the Research Excellence Framework.

-Scholarly activities and research dissemination: Susan has recently been appointed as an editor of the Journal of Urbanism and is a member of the editorial board, a role she has held since the journal’s inception in 2007.
-She has also been editor (chair of the editorial panel) of the peer-reviewed journal, Urban Design and Planning, for the Institute of Civil Engineers from 2016 to 2020.
-Susan is an active peer reviewer and has provided more than 70 peer reviews for journals including the Journal of Urbanism; Urban Design International; Journal of Ethnographic Theory, Space and Culture; Societies; Sustainability; and Agriculture and Human Values among others.
-Susan is active in presenting urbanism research at conferences including most recently at the International Association of Landscape Ecology (July 2022), the 4th International Conference on Agricultural Geography and Land Engineering, the UK and Ireland Planning Research Conference, and AESOP, and takes part in the UK and Ireland Planning Schools Forum.
+Scholarly activities and research dissemination: Susan is co-editor of the Journal of Urbanism and is a member of the editorial board, a role she has held since the Journal’s inception in 2007.
+She has also been editor and chair of the editorial panel) of the peer-reviewed journal, Urban Design and Planning, for the Institute of Civil Engineers from 2016 to 2020.
+Susan is an active peer reviewer and has provided numerous peer reviews for journals including the Journal of Urbanism; Urban Design International; Journal of Ethnographic Theory, Space and Culture; Societies; Sustainability; and Agriculture and Human Values among others.
+Susan is active in presenting urbanism research at conferences including most recently at the International Association of Landscape Ecology (July 2022), the 4th International Conference on Agricultural Geography and Land Engineering, the UK and Ireland Planning Research Conference.

 Research interests